drhsqlite/pikchr/doc/userman.md

 ### Aligned Text

-The "aligned" attribute causes text associated with a straight line to be rotated to align with that line.
+The "`aligned`" attribute causes text associated with a straight line to be rotated to align with that line.

 ~~~~ pikchr indent toggle